From the 1964 CAPP 36, CIVIL AIR PATROL presents... THE CADET PROGRAM!

 1942-49: "Do your part to win the war!"

-The objective was to prepare young men and women for service during wartime - military or civilian.
+Outside of preflight training, another objective was to prepare young men and women for service during wartime - military or civilian.
 Cadets joined CAPC for several reasons.
 Some because they wanted to secure a job in aviation.
 Others wanted to "do their part to win the war" in any way possible.
 Many cadets were promoted straight out of basic training, or selected for officer training, due to their CAPC training.
-The Preflight Study Manual stated the "present purpose of the CAPC program is to extend pre-aviation training to young men and women of high school age who are planning on pursuing aviation careers of one kind or another.
-In carrying out this purpose, CAPC aims to give you rock-bottom knowledge upon which you may build more specialized learning."
 The CAP cadet program also prepared young men and women to become adult volunteers in CAP.
 Over time, CAPC filled a variety of needs.